TITLE:Dean of Health Professions

 - Serve as a member of the Administrative Council.

 - Serve as the College liaison with the Illinois Department of Professional Regulation for the ADN and LPN Programs and with the Illinois Department of Public Health for the Nursing Assistant program.
-Assume responsibility for maintaining accreditation or approval standards with these two agencies.
+Assume responsibility for maintaining ACEN accreditation or approval standards for all agencies.

-- Maintain a liaison with area hospitals and health care agencies where students serve their clinical experiences and seek employment upon graduation.
+- Maintain positive relationships with area hospitals and health care agencies where students serve their clinical experiences and seek employment upon graduation.

 - Develop, in cooperation with the supervisor, annual goals for health professions.